Lebanese Roasted Turkey

 - Baste the turkey also in the last 45 minutes of cooking time.
 To baste, use a turkey baster or spoon to scoop up the pan liquids and drizzle them on top of the turkey.
 Baste for a few times.
 Basting with pan juice is the secret to getting that perfect golden crust on the turkey.

 - When the turkey is fully cooked as measured by the thermometer, remove it from the oven and allow it to rest at room temperature for 15-20 minutes before carving into it.
 This helps to ensure it stays juicy, so don’t skip this step.

 - For extra crispy skin, broil in the last 5-8 minutes of cook time, keeping your eye on it so it doesn’t burn.

 - When the turkey is fully cooked as measured by the thermometer, remove it from the oven and transfer it to a cutting board or serving plate.
 Tent with foil to keep it warm and allow it to rest at room temperature for 15-20 minutes before carving into it.
 This helps to ensure it stays juicy, so don’t skip this step.

 - Scoop out the rice into a large serving plate.
 Carve your bird and top it over the rice.

 YES, TO SAVING THE TURKEY DRIPPINGS:

-After the turkey is finished cooking there will be juice at the bottom of your roasting pan.
-I reserve all of it for making turkey gravy.
+After roasting the turkey should rest for at least 15 minutes before carving.
+This is a perfect time to make gravy.
+Move the turkey to a cutting board and cover loosely with foil to keep warm.
+This way you can use all those tasty pan drippings for gravy making.
 You can also boil the neck and giblet separately and use its broth for gravy as well!
 While this is optional, I do think that it will add lots of flavor to your gravy!